 Advanced Courses

-At least 30 units of advanced courses must be completed at Washington University.
+At least 30 units of advanced courses must be completed at WashU.

 Residency Requirement

-Students working toward the Bachelor of Science degree at Washington University must complete the final 36 units of course work at Washington University.
-At least half of the units for the major must be completed at Washington University.
+Students working toward the Bachelor of Science degree at WashU must complete the final 36 units of course work at WashU.
+At least half of the units for the major must be completed at WashU.

 Additional Elective Courses